enrico-dgr/Kick-Botter/README.md

 - It was born exclusively as a self-learning project
 - It is supposed to be used to automate some actions on telegram bots like SocialMedia, which pays you (with Amazon Coupons) for Instagram interactions. *NOTE* : It is intended to be in accordance with the rules that these legal bots place you on (e.g. Instagram profiles' type).

-## Development

-User interface will be pretty messy for a while, so just tell me what could be useful.
-In my list:

-- List of running processes
-- Better result logging (there could be problems non-programmers would solve by themselves.
-E.g. instagram blocks due to excessive number of requests)
-- A little bit of styling :sweat_smile:
-- Settings' description on mouse-over

 ## [Last Release](https://github.com/enrico-dgr/Kick-Botter/releases/latest)

 ## Usage

 **Steps :**
-Although bad, the GUI should be pretty clear:

 - select user
 - select the program